RodolfoFerro/bistek-face/README.md

 The present repo contains a Python tool-script to run a neural network visualize a facial expression recognizer in realtime.

+The repo includes a pre-trained model for facial expression recognition.

 ## Setup